Our research is editorially independent but we

 Delve into American history by heading to St Joseph, less than an hour’s drive north.
 You’ll be able to see the very spot where the Pony Express began and the home where Jesse James once lived.
 The unassuming abode became nationally famous when Robert Ford shot and killed Jesse James within its walls and the hole where the bullet hit the wall can still be seen today.
 There are also around a dozen museums to explore and all sorts of buildings on the National Register of Historic Places.

 Located a little over two hours from Kansas City, Abilene sits at the end of the historic Chisholm Trail, a popular trail for cattle drivers in the mid-19th century.
 Often noted among lists of the most beautiful small towns, this Old West town has a rich history that can be explored in the Old Town’s saloons, complete with dancers and gunfight reenactments.
 There are five museums located within a four-square block area to explore too, centered by the Eisenhower Presidential Library and Museum.
-The Seelye Mansion, a 25-room Georgian-style mansion and the American Indian Art Center, showcasing fine works of art by artists from a number of different tribes are well worth a visit too.
+The Seelye Mansion, a 25-room Georgian-style mansion is well worth a visit too.

 About two hours and 20 minutes southeast, you can explore Missouri’s Capitol building in Jefferson City.
 It houses the Missouri State Museum which features exhibits of outstanding historical significance.
 Visitors can also take a guided tour where you can watch the artwork change as you walk past, and learn more about the state’s history and how the government works.
 Visit the Runge Nature Center to discover the region’s wildlife and forests, hike trails and watch for birds.

 “Little Sweden USA” as Lindsborg is known due to the influx of Swedish settlers that arrived back in 1869, is located just under three hours west.
 For those with Swedish ancestry, it’s really a must as a great place to appreciate Swedish-American history.
-Learn more about it at the Old Mill Museum, experience Swedish culture and even sample Swedish cuisine, view Swedish art and experience Swedish culture.
+Learn more about it at the Old Mill Museum, experience Swedish culture, sample Swedish cuisine and view Swedish art.
 There are brightly painted Wild Dala horses, wooden horse sculptures carved and painted in traditional Swedish style, that are dotted throughout the town, popular spots for photoshoots.

 The birthplace of Amelia Earhart is less than an hour away and hosts the Amelia Earhart Birthplace Museum which is set within a Gothic Revival cottage along the west bank of the Missouri River.
 It showcases memorabilia and artifacts focused on the aviation pioneer.
 Visitors can also take a trolley tour of the town’s many spectacular Victorian homes.